BirdLifeInternational/petrels-plastics/README.md

 - 07_combine_by_seasons
   - read in rasters for each month
   - read in breeding schedules (from phenology script or literature)
-  - export 1 mean raster per population per season
+  - export 1 mean exposure map per population per season
   - import the monthly exposure scores and export mean by population
+  - test for differences from using different breeding schedules (literature v 06_phenology script)
 - 08_combine_by_species
   - read in rasters for each population
   - read in population sizes